Foundation Early Learning Goal Assessments

 By the end of the year the national expectation is that the children will be working within the 17 Early Learning Goal descriptors.
 The judgements made will then form the Early Years Foundation Stage Profile for each child as to whether they are:

-Children will be defined as reaching a good level of development at the end of the Early Years Foundation Stage if they achieve at least the expected level in the three prime areas of learning - Personal, Social and Emotional Development, Physical Development, Communication and Language in addition to Literacy and Mathematics.
+Children will be defined as reaching a good level of development at the end of the Early Years Foundation Stage if they achieve at least the expected level in the three prime areas of learning - Communication and Language, Personal, Social and Emotional Development, and Physical Development, in addition to Literacy and Mathematics.

 We will be keeping you updated on your child's progress via parents evenings and we are available to speak to you if you have any questions or concerns.
 We will be sending out a full report on your child's progress at the end of the academic year